 A version of a feline facial pheromone has been produced synthetically and is commercially available as a spray and a room diffuser (Feliway®).
 Some cats have anecdotally been reported to respond positively to the use of pheromones, but data specifically for FIC is limited.
 The spray can be used in the area where a cat has urinated, while the diffuser can be used in any room or in a travel carrier to help calm the cat.

 Behavioral modification drugs are not the answer to solving stress-related diseases, such as FIC, in cats.
 However, certain medications may be prescribed in severe cases after all other genuine attempts at dietary and behavioral modification have failed, or sometimes, in conjunction with them.

 Behavior-modifying medications will fail if not combined with other environmental and dietary changes.
 Response to behavior modifying medications is not consistent, and long-term safety data for cats is still limited.

 Natural substances that can safely be used to alter mood include catnip, honeysuckle and valerian root.
 Catnip is a member of the mint family, and contains an essential oil called nepetalactone that causes a physiological reaction in about 85% of all cats over the age of six months.
 Common behaviors induced by affected cats include rolling, gazing, running around acting very silly, “bunny-kicking” or extreme relaxation.
 Occasionally, cats may become aggressive, and if this happens, catnip should be not given.

-Other therapies have been tried, but have either failed or not been studied to prove efficacy.
+Other therapies have been tried based on sound theory, but still have little data to prove efficacy.
 Some of these include fatty acid supplementation and administration of nutraceuticals such as glycosaminoglycans and chondroitin.

 In certain situations, professional assistance may be required.